Siberian Tigers Caught In The Crossfire

 “Only twice in my life have I seen the Amur tiger in the wild, and once I saw its tail.
 But in India I saw three in three days,” he says.

 Bereznuk’s conservation efforts, among others, have helped move Amurs from “critically endangered” to “endangered” on the IUCN red list of endangered species, but their fate, like all tiger populations, is precarious.
-If just 5% are killed a year, then the whole population could be extinct in a generation.
+If just five percent are killed a year, then the whole population could be extinct in a generation.

 The territory they inhabit is twice the size of Scotland which makes it next to impossible for Bereznuk’s team of six to patrol.
 Moreover, poaching near the Chinese border is becoming more sophisticated, he says.